WHY WE DO THIS

 WHAT WE DO

-In simple terms, we are a charity food producer making top quality protein based food which we donate to charities who feed people in need.
-The charity is funded by individual donors, corporate supporters and charitable organisations.
+In simple terms, we are a charity food producer making top quality protein based food that we donate to charities who feed people in need.
+The charity is funded by individuals, companies, shoots, trusts and other charitable organisations.
 See how you can help.

 We started by speaking to charities that told us they get a lot of nutritionally low value food – but very little meat and they had little chilling or freezer capacity.
 We knew there were affordable, plentiful and nutritional meat sources available which we could turn into meals and we worked with charities on the product design.

-Currently we have two products, The Country Casserole, a nutritious and warming pheasant casserole and The Country Curry, a mildly spicy partridge curry.
+Currently we have two products, The Country Casserole, a nutritious and warming pheasant casserole and The Country Curry, a mildly spicy pheasant curry.

-In 2016 we produced 20,408 meals and in 2017 we aim to produce 100,000 meals.
-These meals are donated to those in food poverty either directly to people in need, charities who feed people in need or through amazing charities like FareShare who distribute food nationwide to other charities.
+In our first year we produced 20,408 meals and since inception we have produced over 1,000,000 meals.
+These meals are donated either directly to people in food poverty, charities who feed people in need or through amazing charities like FareShare who distribute food nationwide to other charities.
 Please see our page on our recipient charities.

 WHAT WE PRODUCE

 We manufacture our food in a retort pouch so it can be stored for a year without chilling.
-It also means that as a small charity we can manage the food without being at the mercy of expiry dates if fresh.
-This is also helps the charities which distribute the meals for us.
-Retorting is pressure cooking and involves no additional ingredients to ensure a longer life of the food.
+It also means that as a small charity we can manage the food without being at the mercy of expiry dates of fresh food.
+This also helps the charities which distribute the meals for us.
+Retorting is pressure cooking and involves no additional ingredients whilst ensuring the longer life of the food.

-Whilst we are currently using pheasant and partridge we have already developed a vegetarian option, and are looking at other proteins such as layers chickens or mutton.
-They are nutritious, low in cholesterol and high in vitamins.
-We currently produce two meals in 300g pouches that contain 90g of meat, which is an ideal meal for one especially when added to potatoes, rice and vegetables – see our chef Tim Maddams’ serving suggestions.
+Whilst we are currently using pheasant we are looking at other proteins such as layers chickens or mutton as well as vegetarian options.
+Our meals are nutritious, low in cholesterol and high in vitamins.
+We currently produce two meals in 300g pouches that contain 90g of meat, which is an ideal meal for one especially when added to potatoes, rice and vegetables and also 2KG catering pouches – see our chef Tim Maddams’ serving suggestions.

 WHO WE DELIVER TO